 Personal Statements and Addenda

 Your grades and LSAT scores give the committee some idea of your academic abilities.
 Your resume lets them know what you have done and where you have been.
 The personal statement can be the most important part of the application because it lets the committee know something about you.
 Because most law schools do not interview applicants, a personal statement is your only chance to provide additional information to the admissions committee.
 Your resume in prose format is not a personal statement!
 Different people will give you different advice on what to include in your statement, so always consider the source of information.
-Before you mail your application and statement, have others read it and offer objective comments.
+Before you submit your application and statement, have others read it and offer objective comments.
 The Center for Career & Professional Development, academic advisors, and trusted professors are good choices for critics.
 Spend time reflecting on your life, the events and people who have impacted you, and the important things in your life.
 Write a statement that lets the reader know more about you.
-To have a statement reviewed by the Center for Career & Professional Development, call 512.863.1346 to set up an appointment.
+To have a statement reviewed by the Center for Career & Professional Development, contact firstname.lastname@example.org.

 Law School Applications

-You should apply to law schools electronically right from your LSAC.org account (to US member law schools only).
+You should apply to law schools from your LSAC.org account (to US member law schools only).
 Schools will then request your Credential Assembly Service law school report from LSAC.
 Be sure your LSAC application information is correct.
 If there are mistakes, correct them as soon as possible!

 Early Decision/Early Admission.
 Several schools have early decision or early admission programs.
 Some schools will not have applications until late September or early October.
 Keep good records on application deadlines and procedures.
 Keep a copy of each completed application.
 When you take the bar exam during your first year of law school, you are required to submit a copy of the application to the bar examiners.